 Social engineering can take the shape of an email, a face-to-face meeting or even a phone conversation to obtain sensitive information.
 SIM swapping is an assault in which the bad actor obtains access to the victim’s SIM card.
 The mobile carrier is duped into believing that the perpetrator is the true client due to devious social engineering.
 If the bad actor is successful, the attacker will possess the SIM card and receive text messages and phone calls.
 This technique can also be used to get into social media accounts or Bitcoin wallets.

 - Insider Threats

-In 2020, 30% of data breaches were caused by internal attackers.
+In 2021 (according to a Verizon Data Breach Investigation Report), 22% of data breaches were caused by internal attackers.
 Insider threats are becoming more of a concern as more people work from home.
 Most cases are caused by ignorance or complacency, which remote employment can encourage.
 Cybercriminals have pounced on this opportunity, frequently using phishing tactics to target these employees.

 The easiest approach to deal with such insider risks is to give all staff thorough security training.
 Companies should also organize regular refresher seminars to ensure no best practices are forgotten.
 Remote monitoring software can also assist in detecting and preventing potentially dangerous behavior.